bjardron/claude_api_gui/README.md

 `Start New Chat`: Click "Start New Chat" to clear the conversation and start over.

+`Review File`: Click "Review File" to send any file to the staging area for Claude

+`Review Code`: Select an entire directory, it will pull any files on `allowed_extensions.py`, scrape the contents and send it in a message along with a system prompt to review the entire code base.

 ### File Structure

 `main.py`: Entry point of the application.